Captain Scarlet (character): Religious allegory

 Captain Scarlet has also been interpreted as part of a supposed religious allegory in the series.
 Various sources have commented on the idea that the character's self-healing ability makes him an analogue of the resurrected Jesus.
 Actor Cy Grant, who voiced the original Lieutenant Green, made several observations on the series's alleged religious symbolism.
 He believed that Colonel White and Captain Scarlet symbolised God and the Son of God, while Captain Scarlet's nemesis, Captain Black, represented the Devil.
 La Rivière and others note that like the ascended Christ, Captain Scarlet lives in the sky with Angels – on Spectrum's airborne headquarters Cloudbase, which is defended by a fighter squadron codenamed "the Angels".
-But Gerry Anderson always denied that any of this symbolism was intentional.
+Gerry Anderson denied that any of this symbolism was intentional.

-Adaptation
+The Indestructible Man

-In the BBC Past Doctor Adventures series – a series of novels based on Doctor Who, featuring the first seven incarnations of the Doctor in original adventures – the novel The Indestructible Man by Simon Messingham draws heavily on Gerry Anderson's shows in general and Captain Scarlet in particular, with an organization known as 'PRISM' acting against the mysterious Myloki with the aid of Captain Grant Matthews (named after Cary Grant and Francis Matthews), transformed into an indestructible state when he was killed and duplicated by the Myloki to such a degree that his original personality asserted itself.
-In keeping with the adult nature of this interpretation, Grant Matthews is presented as being tormented by his immortality, various sources noting that he is technically only a copy of Grant Matthews rather than being the original man in a new body, ideas that may have been suggested but never analysed regarding Captain Scarlet's nature in the original show.
+In the Past Doctor Adventures – a series of novels based on Doctor Who, featuring the first seven incarnations of the Doctor in original adventures – the novel The Indestructible Man by Simon Messingham draws heavily on the Anderson shows in general and Captain Scarlet in particular, with an organisation known as "PRISM" acting against the mysterious Myloki with the aid of Captain Grant Matthews (named after Cary Grant and Francis Matthews), transformed into an indestructible state when he was killed and duplicated by the Myloki to such a degree that his original personality asserted itself.
+In keeping with the adult nature of this interpretation, Grant Matthews is presented as being tormented by his immortality, various sources noting that he is technically only a copy of Grant Matthews rather than being the original man in a new body, ideas that may have been suggested but never analysed regarding Scarlet's nature.

 In music

-Captain Scarlet is referred to by The Kinks in the song "Daylight", on their album Preservation Act 1.
+Scarlet is referred to by The Kinks in the song "Daylight" on their album Preservation Act 1.